INDEX and MATCH in Excel

 INDEX and MATCH

-Replace the value 5 in the INDEX function (see previous example) with the MATCH function (see first example) to lookup the salary of ID 53.
+Replace the value 5 in the INDEX function (see previous example) with the MATCH function (see first example) to look up the salary of ID 53.

 Explanation: the MATCH function returns position 5.
 The INDEX function needs position 5.
 It's a perfect combination.
 If you like, you can also use the VLOOKUP function.
 It's up to you.
 However, you'll need INDEX and MATCH to perform advanced lookups, as we will see next.